Erisred/Blog/_posts/2021-02-15-Jekyll-categories.md

 {% endraw %}
 ```
 Note that this also makes each displayed category into a link, at `/category/category_name`

+Also note the use of `site.baseurl` here.
+Most tutorials for tags/categories assume the site is located in the user's base repository.
+Mine is not, so I cannot use the simple `site.url`.
+The base url needs to be set up in the `config.yml` file.
+See Jekyll documentation for details.

 Put the following in the post template, in the location you wish the categories to be displayed:
 {% raw %}`{% include categoryline.html %}`{% endraw %}